How are laws changing for asylum seekers?

 • You can apply for asylum or other types of immigration status at the same time as you apply for SIJS.
 This can be a complicated decision that depends on your specific circumstances.

-• On January 20, 2025, the President signed an Executive Order that tried to restrict birthright citizenship.
-In response, ASAP members filed a lawsuit, arguing that the Executive Order is illegal and that it should be stopped.
+• On January 20, 2025, President Trump signed an Executive Order that tried to restrict birthright citizenship.
+Thankfully, the Executive Order is now being blocked by multiple court orders called “injunctions” – including in ASAP members’ case.
+Learn more here.

 • If you are an asylum seeker traveling within the United States, consider carrying a U.S. ID or other proof of your immigration status.
 As of May 7, if you are traveling by plane within the U.S., you will need a “REAL ID” such as a work permit or valid passport from any country.
 Read more